a-memme/arlington_crime_density/README.md

 # Arlington Crime Density - 2016 to Feb 2024
-*Exploration, analysis and forecasting of crime density in Arlington VA from 2016-2024.
-Cumulative Masters Program Project by Andrew Memme, Evan Nunez, James McMullen, Curtis Wideman, Lukas Santoso*
+*Exploration, analysis and forecasting of crime density in Arlington VA from 2016-2024.*

+*Cumulative Masters Program Project by Andrew Memme, Evan Nunez, James McMullen, Curtis Wideman, and Lukas Santoso*

 ## Instructions
 Click the link below to interact with our Crime Density Dashboard.
 Two tabs interactive visualizations focusing on predictive crime density, and how trends have developed and changed over time: